 Dealing With Her Ex

-Dating a single mother is an increasingly common relationship set-up in the modern world, because most people don’t stay together ‘for life’ anymore.
+Dating a single mother is an increasingly common relationship option in the modern world, because most people don’t stay together for life anymore.
 Marriage is on the decline, we’re living longer and it has become socially acceptable to have a "Baby Mama" (a woman who has your baby, but is not married to you or even in a committed relationship with you) or "Baby Daddy."
 This is the modern world.
-As a modern man, you cannot always look to your parents or grandparents as models of how to live life.
-Things have changed.
-So, if you like a certain woman - don’t worry what people think.
-Go with what makes you happiest, because 20 years from now – people will be doing much wilder and ‘out there’ things than dating a single mother.
+As a modern man, you cannot always look to your parents or grandparents as models of how to live your life.
+Things have changed and, whether we like it or not, they always will change.
+So, if you like a certain woman - don’t worry what people think about her already having a child or children.
+Go with what makes you happiest, because 20 years from now – people will be doing much wilder and out there things than dating a single mother.